 In one of our previous blog posts, we discussed the difference between call fatigue because your schedule is jammed, and in-call fatigue from blurry video and stubborn screen shares.

-Poor audio quality in video meetings is another factor that can create frustration and fatigue and it’s something we’ve all either experienced from a fellow meeting participant, or have been responsible for causing.
+Not knowing how to fix bad audio quality and poor audio quality in video meetings is another factor that can create frustration and fatigue, and it’s something we’ve all either experienced from a fellow meeting participant, or have been responsible for causing.

 Internally at Pexip, of course, we use our own service as our video conferencing platform.
 A standard feature on my user profile allows me to choose how I make and receive calls.
 This includes: